 Goals

-Reach Jebel Shams before sunset and leave immediately, reason being is that gets cold and I would need extra gear - warm clothing and a sleeping bag.
-There is accommodation on Jebel Shams, however for me this was an adventure on a tight budget.
+Reach Jebel Shams before sunset and leave immediately, the reason being that it gets cold and I would need extra gear - warm clothing and a sleeping bag.
+There is accommodation on Jebel Shams, however, for me this was an adventure on a tight budget.
 I promised myself that I would only opt for a comfy bed if I really needed it.

 Finish in the top five.